foroughsh/A_framework_for_meeting_MO_TNSM2023/documentation/data_collection.md

 ```
 indicates the change in allocated CPU cores for node $j$.

-We can also, take sequential actions defined as:
+We can also, take sequential actions (multi-step actions) defined as:

 ```math
 a_t \triangleq ((a^{(p)}_{(j,k),i,t}, a^{(b)}_{i,t}, a^{(c)}_{j,t}))_{i \in \mathscr{S}, (j,k) \in \mathcal{E}, k,j \in \mathcal{V}}